bobbyluig/eclipse/docs/src/tutorial.md

 ### Gait Execution

 Execution requires interfacing with various other modules.
 Once points for all four legs are obtained, they can be fed one frame at a time to the inverse kinematics equations, which will provide angles for the servos.
 Each frame is exactly $dt$ long.
 There are two possible ways to approach this (that I've thought of).
 One way is to send the command to move all the servos and wait $dt$ before executing the next one.
 However, I've found that Python is not very good at keeping accurate time.
 Instead, I chose to check if all servos have reached their target before executing the next frame.
-This is actually slowered, as there is latency involved with checking and executing.
+This is actually slower, as there is latency involved with checking and executing.
 Thus, one cycle will be slightly longer (probably negligible) than $t$.

 There are various other layers of complexity that must be considered to ensure that the robot can actually walk smoothly.
 They are discussed in the next three sections.